zenithvrx/zetacore/README.md

-# holocron
+# metacore

-holocron is a Rust library with Python bindings for efficient vector storage and similarity search.
+metacore is a Rust library with Python bindings for efficient vector storage and similarity search.

 ## Features